G10xy/G10xy/README.md

 → Hacker by Night
 → Architect Dreamer
 → LLM Whisperer
-→ SkyNet Intern Wannabe
+→ Next SkyNet Intern
-→ HITL in the Age of Agents
+→ HITL Wannabe in the Age of Agents
 ```